 Treat employees ethically

 Ethical treatment of employees covers everything from providing fully paid to work conditions that do not hurt them physically or emotionally.
-Although big retailers like McDonald’s and Walmart have a reputation for making excessive profits, failing to pay employees a fair wage, ordinary business owners will be rewarded for their loyalty and their ability to treat employees objectively through hard work.
+Although big retailers like McDonald’s and Walmart have a reputation for making excessive profits and failing to pay employees a fair wage, ordinary business owners will be rewarded for their loyalty and their ability to treat employees objectively through hard work.
 Inhumane work situations are not only immoral but also bad for business, they create a culture of mistrust and litigate potentially costly litigation.

 Ethical employee behavior